Cinderella (Disney character): Cinderella

 A cast member portrays Cinderella at Disneyland.

-At the start of the film, the titular character Cinderella is working as a scullery maid in her own home for her stepfamily.
+At the start of the film, the titular character Cinderella is working as a scullery maid in her own home for her stepfamily, the Tremaines.
 She is close friends with the animals around the home; specifically, the birds, the mice who also live in the manor house, including Gus and Jaq, her pet dog Bruno and her father's horse Major.

 She prepares breakfast for the animals and for her stepfamily before beginning her regular chores.
 When the invitation for the ball arrives, Cinderella wants to attend.
 Her stepmother tells her she may only go if she finishes her chores and find something suitable to wear.
 Cinderella decides to wear her deceased mother's old party dress and hopes to fix it to make it more modern, but before she can do so, her stepfamily calls her downstairs to do constant chores to prevent her from attending the ball.
 Meanwhile, the mice and birds decide to surprise Cinderella by fixing the dress themselves.
 When they see Cinderella's stepsisters throwing down their old sash and beads, Jaq and Gus quietly retrieve them.
 Using the discarded items, the animals successfully fix the dress.
 By the time a carriage arrives to take the family to the ball that night, Cinderella has finished all her work but is despondent over having no time to fix the dress for the ball.
 She is overjoyed when her friends present her with the fixed dress.
 Cinderella hurries downstairs to join her stepfamily to go to the ball, but her stepsisters recognize their discarded items and accuse her of stealing their sash and beads.
 They tear the dress to shreds, leaving Cinderella behind, and she runs out to the garden, crying.